May Melanoma/Skin Cancer Detection and Prevention Month

 The good news?
 Skin cancer can almost always be cured when it’s found and treated early.
 Communities, health professionals, and families can work together to prevent skin cancer or detect it early on.

 How can Melanoma/Skin Cancer Detection and Prevention Month make a difference?

-We can all use this month to raise awareness about skin cancer and help people take action to prevent it – both at home and in the larger community.
+We can use this month to raise awareness about skin cancer and help people take action to prevent or detect it, both at home and in the community.